casatrickdev/polymarket-execution-verifier/README.md

 This project explores one of the less visible problems in automated trading:

 **knowing what actually happened after an order was sent.**

+## Explore the project

+The implementation is evolving around execution verification, reconciliation, and failure handling for automated Polymarket trading systems.

+If you're building a Polymarket trading system and dealing with execution state, reconciliation, or reliability problems, feel free to open an issue or start a discussion.

+**Build the strategy.
+Verify the execution.
+Trust the state.**